slopsang/Stacked-Bar/README.md

 \# 5. startPos('value')

 > This sets the default layout, whether the bars are stacked or grouped.
 The values can be 'grouped' (default) or 'stacked'.

+\# 6. showData(boolean)

+> This determines whether or not the numerical values are shown at the top when layers are hovered over.
+True (default) means that the Stacked Height and Layer Value will be shown, false means that no values will be shown.